quentin-ld/zenpress/readme.txt

 Yes, it 's been tested actively and works from PHP 7.4 to PHP 8.4.

 == Changelog ==

+= 2.0.2 =

+- Global : Codebase and snippets optimization
+- Global : Fixed a bug in the automatic opening and closing function of the panels on the settings page.

 = 2.0.1 =